 For the National Institute for Health Research Health Protection Research Unit (NIHR HPRU) for Emerging and Zoonotic Infections, I lead public involvement in close collaboration with the knowledge mobilisation lead.
 For COVID-19, we were awarded funding from UK Research and Innovation to understand the dynamics of policy development and healthcare worker experience.

-I am the social science lead for the Global Outbreak Alert and Response Network (GOARN) Research group.
+I am the social science lead for the Global Outbreak Alert and Response Network (GOARN) Research group and chair the WHO COVID-19 Research Roadmap social science working group.

 Previously, my research focused on the development and evaluation of complex behavioural interventions in public health and clinical settings.
 Prior to my work in academia, I worked in numerous clinical, operational health service roles, including in setting up and managing health services, in South Africa and the UK.